digicatapult/.github/README.md

 # open-sourcing

-This repository records who the designated owners are for open-source repostories at Digital Catapult and contains material for creating/editing open-source projects.
+This repository records who the designated owners are for open-source repositories at Digital Catapult and contains material for creating/editing open-source projects.

 ## License